CNN fires three employees for coming to work unvaccinated

 The CNN leader said that masks will be required in Atlanta, Washington and Los Angeles offices when people aren't eating, drinking or in an enclosed private space.
 Even in offices where mask-wearing is not mandated, people should do what feels comfortable to them "without any fear of retaliation or judgment from co-workers," he said.

 The CNN memo also said a planned Sept.
 7 company-wide return to the office will be delayed until at least early to mid-October.
 Other media companies have been making similar decisions because of the rise in COVID cases; the AP told employees on Thursday that an expected Sept.
-13 return is also be delayed.
+13 return has also been delayed.